tuanzicui/lumia-group/content/publication/Spectral-spatial classification of hyperspectral image using autoencoders/index.md

 ---
-title: 'Parallel implementation for SAM algorithm based on GPU and distributed computing'
+title: 'Spectral-spatial classification of hyperspectral image using autoencoders'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Haicheng Qu
-  - Junping Zhang
+  - Zhouhan Lin
   - Yushi Chen
-  - Hao Chen
+  - Xing Zhao
-  - Zhouhan Lin
+  - Gang Wang

 # Author notes (optional)
 author_notes: